GuenterQuast/picoCosmo_dev/README.md

 # picoCosmo

-*python* scritp to analyze date from Cosmo Detectors and Kamiokanne by Netzwerk Teilchenwelt with picoScope USB device
+*python* scritp to analyze data from Cosmo Detectors and Kamiokanne by Netzwerk Teilchenwelt with picoScope USB device

 This code relies on